max-david-guenther/singlepage-springboot/README.md

 The Docker container is run by the user `app` with UID `8080` and GID `8080` by default.
 The application is served via an embedded Tomcat on port `8080`.

 ## Serving a single locale
 Just put your application resources into `en-US` (`$APP_HOME/static/en-US` in the Docker).
 It doesn't actually matter if that's your actual locale - it will be served as the default locale if there is no match.
-You can however configure a different default locale and then use a matching directory, if it bothers you (it probably should!).
+You can configure a different default locale and then use a matching directory.
 See [Configuration](#configuration) for more details.

 ## Locale matching
 Singlepage-springboot uses Javas locale [filtering](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Locale.html#filter(java.util.List,java.util.Collection,java.util.Locale.FilteringMode)) with the [extended filter](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Locale.FilteringMode.html#EXTENDED_FILTERING) to match locales.
 This means a locale like `en` will match both `en-US` and `en-GB`.
 If more than one locale is requested through an `Accept` header as priority list, then the best match based on those priorities is chosen.